Ivybridge war memorial set to be fixed soon

+Work to repair the damage to the Ivybridge war memorial should start this month - and be complete in time for the D-Day anniversary in June.

-We understand from the Chairman of the local branch of the Royal British Legion Dermot Roberts and Cllr Victor Abbott that repair work on the damaged war memorial on Fore Street should begin on May 15.
+We understand from the Chairman of the town’s Royal British Legion, Dermot Roberts and Cllr Victor Abbott that work in Fore Street should begin on May 15.

-The D-Day commemorations are especially important here in the South Hams given the Operation Tiger rehearsals centred on Slapton.
+The D-Day commemorations are especially important in the South Hams given the doomed Operation Tiger rehearsals centred on Slapton.

 There were fears that the work wouldn’t be completed until just before the November remembrance events.